campelo/multitenantapp/README.md

 ## Restricting items by tenant
 You're developping an solution to keep the same application available for multiple clients.
 Each client should have only access to his corporation and subgroups in there.
-The only thing you have to do is use this interface **IHaveHierarchicalTenant** on your entities to have this behaviour.
+The only thing you have to do is use this interface **IHasHierarchicalTenant** on your entities to have this behaviour.

 Checking this image below, we can see that **Organization 1** should have only access to three locations *1.1, 1.2 and 1.3*.